Bghadie/TheGrandArchivist/README.txt

 Installations:

-	•	Frankly I'm not to sure how this will work on open stack.
-Everything should be installed and ready to go right out of the gate, but just incase I've included instructions for installation and running the server.

-	•	Download the file I submitted, and in the same directory, copy and paste the following into your
-		terminal:
+	•	Everything should be downloaded and installed.
+		All you need to do is go into the "The Grand
+		Cinema" directory through terminal and type:
-			"npm install"
+			"npm start"

-	•	Now that all the requisite node files have been downloaded, you can test and run the server.
+	•	If there is some error, enter "npm install" then try npm start again.

+Open Stack Information:

+	•	Instance ID: BillalGhadie
+	•	Public IP: 134.117.128.84
+	•	Username: Student
+	•	Password: GrandCinema

 Running & Testing: